 3. Go online to find the Twelve Principles of Green Chemistry.
 List the principles that this laboratory seems to incorporate.

-In a standard sized test tube, dissolve 4-nitro-o-phenylenediamine (1.1 mmol), benzil (1 mmol), and thiamine catalyst (see question above) in 5 ml of ethanol.
+In a standard sized test tube, dissolve 4-nitro-o-phenylenediamine (1.1 mmol), benzil (1 mmol), and thiamine catalyst (see question above) in 5 mL of ethanol.
 Clamp the test tube into an ultrasonic bath at room temperature and sonicate for 1 hour.
-Evaporate the ethanol and add 10 ml water to the resulting solid mixture.
-Stir well and collect the product by vacuum filtration.
-If desired the product can be purified by recrystallization from 70% ethanol.
+Add 10 mL water to the resulting mixture.
+Chill, stir well and collect the product by vacuum filtration.
+If the product is orange, it can be purified by recrystallization from 70% ethanol.
+After the product has dried obtain IR spectrum and melting point (literature value = 193-195 °C).

 Mohsenzadeh, F; Aghapoor, K.; Darabi, H. R. Benign Approaches for the Microwave-assisted Synthesis of Quinoxalines.
 J. Braz.
 Chem.
 Soc.
 2007, 18, 297-303.